Commerce represents taxes for an order by using tax categories and tax rates.

 The tax engine also looks at the shipping address of the order, to determine which tax rate applies.
 We create tax zones which define a geographic area a shipping address could fall into.

 Tax Zones are either country based (match the shipping address to the list of countries in the zone) or state based (match the shipping address to the list of states in the zone).
+In addition to an address matching a country or state, a zip code condition formula can be added.

 The tax rate simply is a percentage rate of tax that is applied to items in the cart.
 The rate is only applied if both the tax category and tax zone matches the current item and order address respectively.
 Tax rates also contain other important information.